kwhat/jnativehook/readme.txt

 		Create an account at http://connect.apple.com if you do not already have one.
 Now download and Install Xcode Tools which should include Ant, GCC and Make.

+Building:
+	Extract source to a folder without spaces and run ant in that folder.
+	If custom build configuration is needed use the "configure" task to generate a build.properties file for modification.

+	native.os=linux
+	native.make=make
+	java.target=1.6
+	native.ld=ld
+	native.arch=k8
+	project.debug=false
+	java.include=/opt/sun-jdk-1.6.0.20/include
+	native.cc=gcc
+	native.arch.model=64